 North Indian food

 North Indian cooking has been heavily influenced by the various Muslim invaders who arrived in the Subcontinent from Central Asia and Persia and who gave Indian cooking many of its most popular dishes and accompaniments, such as the biriyani and the naan bread, as well as its relatively greater emphasis on meat compared to the south.
 The classic north Indian fusion of native and Central Asian influences (although it can be found as far south as Hyderabad) is so-called Mughlai cooking, the creation of the Mughal dynasty.
 Mostly non-veg, the food is mildly spiced but extremely rich, using ingredients such as cream, almonds, sultanas and saffron – the classic korma sauce is the best-known example.

 The other big northern style is tandoori.
 The name refers to the deep clay oven (tandoor) in which the food is cooked.
-Tandoori chicken is marinated in yoghurt, herbs and spices before cooking.
+Tandoori chicken is marinated in yogurt, herbs and spices before cooking.
 Boneless pieces of meat, marinated and cooked in the same way are known as tikka; they may be served in a medium-strength masala (tikka masala), one thickened with almonds (pasanda), or in a rich butter sauce (murg makhani or butter chicken).
 Breads such as naan and roti are also baked in the tandoor.